beakerbrowser/beaker-browser.gitbook.io/help/hole-punchability.md

 ![](../.gitbook/assets/not-hole-punchable.png)

-This doesn't mean that **all** connections will fail, but it does mean that the odds of failed-connection are higher.
+This doesn't mean that **all** connections will fail, but it does mean that the odds of failed connection are higher.

 ### Why does this happen and what can I do?

 Some network routers and VPNs do not support hole-punching.
 If you're using a VPN, try disabling it.
 You may also need to try other networks.

 We're working on ways to ensure connectivity even if hole-punching fails.
 Sorry if this is an ongoing problem for you!